wime12/freelatitude/README.md

 `xx:xx:xx:xx:xx:xx` stands for the ethernet address of the wifi card.
 It can be found with `ifconfig`.
-Comment out the second and the last two lines above and restart the system. `ifconfig` will show you the ehternet address of `wlan0`.
+Comment out the second and the last two lines above and restart the system. `ifconfig` will show you the ethernet address of `wlan0`.

 ## Suspend/Resume